miller-28/luxaris/luxaris-api/designs/system/design-1-overview.md

 2. **Observability** attaches `request_id` for tracing
 3. **Access Control** checks if principal can perform the action
 4. **Operations** checks if feature is enabled
-5. Business logic executes (in Posts context, etc.)
+5. Business logic executes (in Posts, Channels, Generation, or Scheduling domain)
 6. **Observability** logs the outcome and creates audit entry

 ### 3.2 Integration Points